kizunanocoin/docs/docs/integration-guides/key-management.md

 ```

 !!! info
-    The nano\_node responds with three pieces of information:
+    The kizunano_node responds with three pieces of information:

     1. The seed of the wallet (back this up).
     1. The pairing public address